 Whether you are ready to expand your ministry through the Doctor of Ministry, pursue a Master of Divinity or grow your leadership through a certificate program, you will receive instruction from practitioners in the Fresh Expressions movement to equip you for cultivating fresh expressions of Church and engaging in the work of Church Renewal.

-Students in the Fresh Expressions House of Studies will explore:
+Students in the Fresh Expressions House of Study will explore:

 - Fresh expressions and pioneer ministry in a post-Christendom culture